American Committee for the Defense of British Homes: In gun culture

-During the war the National Rifle Association used the ACDBH campaign as propaganda, claiming that Britain was vulnerable to invasion because of its gun control laws such as the Firearms Act.
-The September 1940 issue of its magazine American Rifleman stated, falsely, that "England, long the model for our anti-gun reformers, has now scoured the highways and citizenry for guns to issue to a gun-ignorant citizenry".
+During the war the National Rifle Association of America used the ACDBH campaign as propaganda, claiming that Britain was vulnerable to invasion because of its gun control laws such as the Firearms Act.
+The September 1940 issue of its magazine American Rifleman stated, falsely, that "England, long the model for our anti-gun reformers, has now scoured the highways and by-ways for guns to issue to a gun-ignorant citizenry".
 In December the same magazine claimed that the lack of firearms in civilian hands "by reason of the same type of gun law that is now proposed for America" forced British civilians "to turn to American arms plants and to American gun-owners for guns and ammunition for defense against invaders from without and criminals from within".

 In parts of modern American gun culture the supposed failure to return weapons donated through the ACDBH has become a cause célèbre.
 However, few of the weapons donors expected their firearms to be returned to them.
 The ACDBH noted in its advertisements that "if any of the guns the Committee gets are obsolete or impractical, it trades them for other weapons, or sells them".
 It has been alleged, without corroboration, that after the war many weapons were burnt or dumped in the sea on police order.
 Some losses of donated weapons occurred from enemy action by air raid or U-boat; four vessels carrying ACDBH donated arms (out of a total of sixty-four shipments) were sunk in the war.
 Weapons of unusual calibre or unserviceable condition were scrapped during the war.
 At the wars end some 146 crates of weapons were handed back to a reformed ACDBH, still under Cutting's control.
 Those which could not be matched to donors or which were damaged were sold.
 The sale of 36 cases of rifles and shotguns raised $980 and that of a quantity of revolvers $6,149.
 In sending the first of weapons back to the US Cutting encountered considerable difficulty in surmounting state firearm laws.
 He judged the effort involved was too great and considered that few donors expected to see their weapons returned; he ordered the sale of the remaining weapons in the UK.
 Some of the proceeds were donated to the British Cadet Corps and the School for Orphans of the Merchant Navy.
 The British Embassy in Washington received letters of thanks from some of the donors whose weapons were returned.
 Despite this, some ACDBH donors petitioned the American Congress after the end of the war for the return of their firearms.